telnetdoogie/transmission-trackers/README.md

 Torrents are checked every 2 minutes (this can also be customized by environment variables)

 If a torrent already has the additional trackers present, no changes will be made.
+This app will also not make any tracker modifications to torrents flagged as private.

 Please note this is a v1 project.
 While it's been tested on my own setup, there may be issues and configurations that have not been fully tested.
 Report issues in [Issues](https://github.com/telnetdoogie/transmission-trackers/issues)